How the challenge works

 The challenge is for Australian students in grades 7-12.
 Students only need to dream up an AI idea, they don’t actually need to code or build an AI, so it is a great learning experience for all students (not just those who love working with technology).
 Students in other year groups (for example year 6) can use the learning resources but we cannot accept submissions from them to be considered for the finals.

 They are judged inline with our rubric, which we discuss in detail in Module 4 of the resources.
-Essentially we look at how innovative the idea is, how well the students have drawn on the cognitive services (real world AI tools that already exist),
+Essentially we look at how innovative the idea is, how well the students have drawn on the Microsoft cognitive services, how it aligns with the Microsoft AI ethical principles, and the creativity of their submissions (such as through the creation of videos, or sketches or slideshows).

 The learning resources are available on the website now, so you can do your planning for 2020.
 Students can submit their AI concepts through this site between the 3rd February and 11:59pm on the 15th May.